-Figure 6.
-Custom prompt template.

-Figure 6 is an example of writing the prompt template we developed.
+Figure 6 shows an example of the prompt template developed in this study.
 When prompting, strictly adhere to the following principles.

-Analyze context: To answer a question, you should carefully consider all parts of the context provided.
-This ensures the accuracy of your answer, minimizes the transmission of misinformation, and aligns your response closely with the intent of the question.
+Analyze context: The entire context provided in the prompt must be considered to generate the answer.
+This ensures the accuracy of the answer, minimizes the transmission of misinformation, and aligns the response with the intent of the question.

-Limit information: Do not include any information in your answer that is not specified in context.
-This ensures that answers are generated based solely on the data entered and prevents data leakage.
-In particular, it is possible for the retriever to access other tables that were not intended for the current user question.
+Limit information: any information that is not specified in context must not be included in the answer.
+This ensures that the answers are generated based solely on the entered data and prevents data leakage as the system can access tables that are not relevant to the question.

-Cite sources: State the source of the information in every answer so that the user understands the origin of the information or so that the user can refer back to what is in the tagging box.
+Cite sources: State the source of information for every answer to allow the user to understand the origin or refer back to the information in the tagging box.

-Recognize uncertainty: If you don't know the answer, make it clear that the user should search by tags or content in the specified box to get more accurate results.
+Recognize uncertainty: If the answer is not available, inform the user that they should search for tags or content in the specified box to obtain more accurate results.

+This creates a prompt, as shown in Figure 6, and the prompt generated for use in LLMs is shown in Figure 7.